priya-k-prakash/priya-k-prakash/README.md

   * Largely because of Research Intrest that landed my way.

+🔭 Reseach-wise, I mainly focus on:
+1. NLP
+2. Cognitive - Computer Vision
+3. Medical Imaging AI
+4. data mining topics related to scalability, reliability, and automation and information systems questions related to interaction, trade-off, and cooperation between human and “AI”

 ***What are my mottos***

   * To keep upskilling my technical knowledge